Meet Your School Governors

 Mary Ward - I have lived in Powick for almost forty years and been associated with the school for most of that time.
 Initially as a parent, then for some years a cleaner, and also as an occasional visitor to talk to the children and be interviewed by them on such diverse subjects as Victorian artefacts and toys, old china, the experience of having your house flooded, the practice of faith, and early book production.
 In addition, I liase with the school on church matters and visits to the church, some of which I have conducted.
 I am pleased to be able to extend this association through my role as governor.

 Deborah Jeffrey - Originally from Cheltenham, I graduated from Worcester College of Higher Education in July 1987 after completing a four year Bachelor of Education Course.
 I then started my teaching career in the London Borough of Hillingdon, staying there for two years: September 1987 – 1989.
 This was followed by eleven years teaching in Dudley (1989 – 2001) which also included having two children of my own and a move to a new home in Powick!
-I finally started teaching at Powick Primary back in 2001; firstly as a year 4 teacher, then year 3 and finally year 6.
-I feel very honoured and fortunate to have ‘my dream job’ – Maths and P.E. coordinator and teaching year 6!
-Having a bit more time on my hands now that both my children are at university, I offered to take on the role of staff governor.
+I started teaching at Powick Primary back in 2001; firstly as a Year 4 teacher, then Year 3 followed by Year 6.
+I am now teaching Year 5 so have finally managed all Key Stage 2 age groups!
+Having a bit more time, now that my son is an English teacher in Lancashire and my daughter is at Loughborough University, I offered to take on the role of staff governor.

 Rev. Gary Crellin